BAIJINGYU1022/house-price-prediction/README.md

 ### 6 Model Evaluation

-Model performance was evaluated using RMSE.
+Model performance was evaluated using R2 and RMSE.

 Result:
+R2 ≈ 0.839
 RMSE ≈ 0.173

 The predicted values align well with the actual prices.